GAM-team/GAM/wiki/Google-Data-Transfers.md

         (<ParameterKey> <ParameterValue>)*
         [wait <Integer> <Integer>]
 ```
-For`datastudio` and `drive`, there are options to control the privacy level of the files to be transferred.
+For`lookerstudio` and `drive`, there are options to control the privacy level of the files to be transferred.
 * `private` or `privacy_level private` - Transfer files that are not shared with anyone
 * `shared` or `privacy_level shared` - Transfer files shared with at least one other user; this is the **default**
 * `all` or `privacy_level private,shared` - Transfer all files